Tips & Strategies for Medical School Reference Letters

 A substantive letter of reference has three important features:

-a) The author knows
+a) The author

-to succeed in medical school
+necessary to succeed in medical school

 Avoid sending letters from teaching assistants, friends, school alumni, relatives, clergymen or politicians, UNLESS they personally supervised your professional work and can comment on the specific attributes being evaluated in the medical school admissions process .
 You'd be surprised how many people fall into this trap, not realizing that it actually hurts their chances.
 Nearly every year, I read a letter written by a Senator, Governor or famous Hollywood star in support of a candidate they barely know.
 I'm not impressed.
 Medical school is serious business, not a popularity contest.
 We're not starstruck enough to give a seat to someone just because her aunt works for the Governor.